Natalie Berzatto: Biography

 Natalie also maintains ambivalent friendships with a number of the Fak siblings who grew up in her neighborhood, including "quick-talking merrymakers" Neil (Matty Matheson) and Ted (Ricky Staffieri), and their foxy, sophisticated sister Francine "Francie" Fak (Brie Larson).
-Francie Fak and Nat once had a romantic relationship; it ended badly.
-The Faks and Richie refer to her, in passing, as "Mom" because Nat is a figure of comparative maturity and authority.
+Francie and Nat once had a romantic relationship; it ended badly.
+The Faks and Richie refer to Nat as "Mom" because Nat is a figure of comparative maturity and authority.
 Nat seemingly reaches the limits of her patience with the Faks when it comes to her infant daughter; "the two main morons sniff around baby Sophie like a couple of sweaty moron hyenas" but they are forbidden from holding the baby.
-Meanwhile, talented British chef Luca (Will Poulter)—whom Nat met an hour ago—is promptly granted full baby-cuddling rights.
+Meanwhile, Luca is promptly granted full baby-cuddling rights.

 The Berzattos are Italian American by heritage.
 Unlike older brother Mikey, Sugar has "no stereotypically Italian-American features."
-The Berzattos have a Roman Catholic religious background.
+The family has a Roman Catholic religious background.
 The family celebrates the Feast of the Seven Fishes; Natalie and her brothers sometimes make a ritual appeal to Our Mother of Victory, an embodiment of the Virgin Mary.

-In the episode "Ice Chips," Sugar is seen driving a Porsche Cayenne.
+In "Ice Chips," Sugar is seen driving a Porsche Cayenne.
+According to costume designer Courtney Wheeler, over the course of the series, her outfits transition from soft fabrics and pastels to "jewel tones and stronger work silhouettes" while still drawing on "textures Natalie loved, such as tweed and bouclé.
+In an interview with Decider about season 5, Elliott stated that one character detail did not make the final cut of her outdoor sex scene: "We had a lower back tattoo for Sugar.
+It was a dolphin with a design around it that she got in probably 2007...[It] goes back to Season 1 [when I was] talking to costumes.
+I'm like, 'Sugar's grown up in Chicago, so maybe really fantasized about the ocean her whole life.
+And maybe she's kind of obsessed with dolphins.'
+In Season 1 you'll notice I'm wearing a dolphin necklace.
+So we called it back."